[Here is a convenient one-page PDF file for easy printing]

 - 1 Teaspoon of Himalayan Pink Salt (or other healthy sea salt)

-- Flour or Arrowroot powder, for dusting & rolling out your tortillas
+- Flour for dusting & rolling out your tortillas

-1. Mix the flour with the VCO by cutting it in with either a pastry cutter or a fork.
+1. Mix the flour with the VCO with a fork or spoon.
 You can even work it together with your hands.
-Mix until the VCO is well incorporated. and there are no large clumps.
+Mix until the VCO is well incorporated and there are no large clumps or dry spots.

 2. Add water and vinegar (or whey) together.
 Mix into flour with a fork and make sure all the flour gets wet.
 You can use your hands and roll it around in the bowl to get all the flour.